-Attacks on the Group's systems or failures or deficiencies in the Group's procedures, systems and security or those of third parties to which the Group is exposed could have a significant adverse impact on the Group's business, financial condition and results of operations, and could be detrimental for its reputation
+Potential attacks on the Group's systems or failures or deficiencies in the Group's procedures, systems and security or those of third parties to which the Group is exposed could have a significant adverse impact on the Group's business, financial condition and results of operations, and could be detrimental for its reputation

 The Group's activities depend to a large extent on its ability to process and report effectively and precisely on a high volume of highly complex operations with numerous and diverse products and services (by their nature, generally ephemeral), in different currencies and subject to different regulatory regimes.
 Therefore, it relies on highly sophisticated information technology ("IT") systems for data transmission, processing and storage.
-However, IT systems are vulnerable to various problems, such as hardware and software malfunctions, computer viruses, hacking, and physical damage to IT centres.
-The Group's exposure to these risks has increased significantly in recent years due to the Group's implementation of its digital strategy.
+However, IT systems are susceptible to various problems, such as hardware and software malfunctions, cyberattacks and physical damage to IT centres.
+The Group's exposure to these risks (in particular, cyber security risks) has increased significantly in recent years due to the Group's implementation of its digital strategy.
 Any attack, failure or deficiency in the Group's systems could, among other things, lead to the misappropriation of funds of the Group's clients or the Group itself and to the unauthorised disclosure, destruction or use of confidential information, as well as preventing the normal operation of the Group, and impairing its ability to provide services and carry out its internal management.
-In addition, any attack, failure or deficiency could result in the loss of customers and business opportunities, damage to computers and systems, violation of regulations regarding data protection and/or other regulations, exposure to litigation, fines, sanctions or interventions, loss of confidence in the Group's security measures, damage to its reputation, reimbursements and compensation, and additional regulatory compliance expenses and could have a significant adverse impact on the Group's business, financial condition and results of operations.
-Furthermore, it is possible that such attacks, failures or deficiencies will not be detected on time or never.
-The Group may be required to spend significant additional resources to improve its security measures in the future.
-Even so, the Group may not be able to anticipate or prevent all possible vulnerabilities, nor to implement preventive measures that are effective or sufficient.
-In particular, cyberattacks are becoming increasingly sophisticated and difficult to prevent.
+In addition, any attack, failure or deficiency, or failure to detect and react to such attacks in a timely manner, could result in the loss of customers and business opportunities, damage to computers and systems, violation of regulations regarding data protection and/or other regulations, exposure to litigation, fines, sanctions or interventions, loss of confidence in the Group's security measures, damage to its reputation, reimbursements and compensation, and additional regulatory compliance expenses, which could have a significant adverse impact on the Group's business, financial condition and results of operations.
+The Group is required to continuously spend significant additional resources to keep enhancing its detection and prevention systems, procedures and controls framework.
+Even so, the Group may not be able to anticipate or prevent all possible vulnerabilities, nor to implement preventive measures that are effective or sufficient, as cyberattacks have been rising in volume as well as in intensity and sophistication.